adamtiger/A3C/README.md

 # A3C
-This is project which aims for replaying the A3C results on Atari with a CNTK-based implementation.
+This is a project which aims for replaying the A3C results on Atari with a CNTK-based implementation.